containers/buildah/docs/buildah-build.1.md

 context directory will be prepended to the local file value.

 If you specify `-f -`, the Containerfile contents will be read from stdin.

+**--force-compression**

+If set, uses the specified compression algorithm even if the destination contains a differently-compressed variant already.
+Defaults to `true` if `--compression-format` is explicitly specified on the command-line or `compression_format` is set in containers.conf, `false` otherwise.

 **--force-rm** *bool-value*